 What is a LinkedIn Lead Gen Form?

-One of LinkedIn’s strongest tools and most outstanding unique selling points is the perfection of advertising with Lead Gen Forms, i.e. forms for lead generation.
+One of LinkedIn’s most powerful tools and unique selling propositions is its perfection in advertising with Lead Gen Forms .
 Depending on the setting, an ad can be designed in such a way that every click on any area (CTA, link, image) does not lead to a redirect to a landing page, but always calls up the Lead Gen Form.